Peñafiel Castle

-Peñafiel Castle is located in Peñafiel, Valladolid Province, Spain.
+Peñafiel Castle is located in Peñafiel, Valladolid Province, Castile and León, Spain.
 The castle is more than 200 m long and encloses an area about 35 m wide.
 Standing in the middle is a 34 m high three storey keep.

-Fernan Gonzalez began construction on the Peñafiel site in 947, as a frontier outpost in defense against the Arabs.
+Fernán González began construction on the Peñafiel site in 947, as a frontier outpost in defense against the Arabs.
 A castle was built in 1013 by Sancho Garcia to protect the land.
 Several other members of the Spanish nobility added to the castle including Juan Manuel and Pedro Girón.
 Blanche I, Queen of Navarre gave birth to the Charles, Prince of Viana in the keep of Peñafiel in 1421.

+The castle currently houses a wine museum.